The Birth of Tragedy: The book

 Nietzsche found in classical Athenian tragedy an art form that transcended the pessimism and nihilism of a fundamentally meaningless world.
-The Greek spectators, by looking into the abyss of human suffering and affirming it, passionately and joyously affirmed the meaning of their own existence.
-They knew themselves to be infinitely more than petty individuals, finding self-affirmation not in another life, not in a world to come, but in the terror and ecstasy alike celebrated in the performance of tragedies.

 Originally educated as a philologist, Nietzsche discusses the history of the tragic form and introduces an intellectual dichotomy between the Dionysian and the Apollonian (very loosely: reality as disordered and undifferentiated by forms versus reality as ordered and differentiated by forms).
 Nietzsche claims life always involves a struggle between these two elements, each battling for control over the existence of humanity.
 In Nietzsche's words, "Wherever the Dionysian prevailed, the Apollonian was checked and destroyed.... wherever the first Dionysian onslaught was successfully withstood, the authority and majesty of the Delphic god Apollo exhibited itself as more rigid and menacing than ever."
 And yet neither side ever prevails due to each containing the other in an eternal, natural check or balance.

 Nietzsche argues that the tragedy of Ancient Greece was the highest form of art due to its mixture of both Apollonian and Dionysian elements into one seamless whole, allowing the spectator to experience the full spectrum of the human condition.
 The Dionysian element was to be found in the music of the chorus, while the Apollonian element was found in the dialogue which gave a concrete symbolism that balanced the Dionysian revelry.
 Basically, the Apollonian abstract forms were able to give shape to the passionate Dionysian experience.

 Before the tragedy, there was an era of static, idealized plastic art in the form of sculpture that represented the Apollonian view of the world.
 The Dionysian element was to be found in the wild revelry of festivals and drunkenness, but, most importantly, in music.
 The combination of these elements in one art form gave birth to tragedy.
 He theorizes that the chorus was originally always satyrs, goat-men.
 (This is speculative, although the word “tragedy” τραγωδία is contracted from trag(o)-aoidiā = "goat song" from tragos = "goat" and aeidein = "to sing".)
 Thus, he argues, “the illusion of culture was wiped away by the primordial image of man” for the audience; they participated with and as the chorus empathetically, “so that they imagined themselves as restored natural geniuses, as satyrs.”
 But in this state, they have an Apollonian dream vision of themselves, of the energy they're embodying.
 It's a vision of the god, of Dionysus, who appears before the chorus on the stage.
 And the actors and the plot are the development of that dream vision, the essence of which is the ecstatic dismembering of the god and of the Bacchantes' rituals, of the inseparable ecstasy and suffering of human existence.